The Duke of Mount Deer (1998 TV series)

-The Duke of Mount Deer is a Hong Kong television series adapted from Louis Cha's novel The Deer and the Cauldron.
+The Duke of Mount Deer is a Hong Kong wuxia-comedy television series adapted from the novel The Deer and the Cauldron by Jin Yong.
 It was first aired on TVB in Hong Kong in 1998.

 Synopsis

-Wai Siu Bo is the son of a prostitute who works in a brothel in Yangzhou.
-After joining the Heaven and Earth society he heads to the Capital and gets enrolled into the service of the Grand Eunuchs.
-There he becomes friends with the young emperor Hong Hei (Wai mistakes the emperor as another young eunuch) and falls in love with the emperor's younger sister, Princess Kin Ning.
-His adventures in the Forbidden City leads him into discovering the empress dowager as an impostor; finding several volumes of the prized 42 Chapters which contains the location of a treasure cave; helps the emperor kill the baddie courtier, Lord Obai; and see his position rise from humble eunuch to a grand courtier and confidante of the emperor.
+Wei Xiaobao is the son of a prostitute in a brothel in Yangzhou.
+After joining the Heaven and Earth Society, he heads to the capital and gets enrolled into the service of the palace eunuchs.
+There, he becomes friends with the young Kangxi Emperor and falls in love with the emperor's younger sister, Princess Jianning.
+His adventures in the Forbidden City leads him into discovering that the empress dowager is an impostor; finding several volumes of the Sutra of Forty-two Chapters, which contains the location of a treasure cave; helps the emperor kill the overbearing aristocrat Oboi; and see his position rise from humble eunuch to a grand courtier and confidante of the emperor.

-Cast

-Note: Some of the characters' names are in Cantonese romanisation.